 Rent Assistance in a Share House: How CRA Works for Shared Accommodation

 Living in a share house and on Centrelink?
-Here is how Commonwealth Rent Assistance works for shared accommodation — what counts as rent, how to prove it, and how much you get.
+Here's how Commonwealth Rent Assistance works for shared accommodation — what counts as rent, how to prove it, and how much you get.

 How CRA Works in Share Houses